loglizzy/rbx-animation-lib/README.md

 # rbx-animation-lib
-Library to play any animation in game with an executor.
+Play any animation in game with any executor.

 Credits to the guy who made the [KeyframeSequence to Animation converter](https://devforum.roblox.com/t/keyframesequance-to-animation-v4/3137384).